 About the U.S. Army Corps of Engineers, Cold Regions Research and Engineering Laboratory (CRREL)

 The U.S. Army Cold Regions Research and Engineering Laboratory (est. February 1, 1961) solves interdisciplinary, strategically important problems for the Corps of Engineers, U.S. Army, Department of Defense, and the Nation.
 CRREL discovers, develops, and delivers advanced and applied science and engineering to complex environments, materials, and processes in all seasons and climates.

 One of seven laboratories that are the heart of the U.S. Army Engineer Research and Development Center, CRREL is a national resource focused on solving specific, customer-driven problems and conducting innovative research in five program areas – Civil Works – Engineered Resilient Systems – Environmental Quality & Installations – Geospatial Research & Engineering – Military Engineering.
 CRREL partners with government agencies (federal, state, and local), academia, and industry to deliver far-reaching national and international impacts.

 Information for Students

 The GEMS 1 Camp is an activity-based, hands-on approach to discovery.
-Although this series will be delivered virtually, be prepared to dip into a stream to collect specimens for research, and in building your own wind turbine and microbial fuel cells at home.
-All the materials you need will be shipped to your house!
+Be prepared to dip into a stream to collect specimens for research, and in building your own wind turbine and microbial fuel cells.

 Four modules will be incorporated into the GEMS 1 Camp to provide opportunities to demonstrate scientific and engineering processes through both climate and earth science data collection: (1) Building an Automated Weather Station (AWS) and conducting observations related to the AWS; 2) Energy generation comparison for Automated Weather Station through wind, solar, microbial fuel cells, and methanol fuel cells (3) Learning how to measure water quality with aquatic insects (4) Operation and applications of Ground Penetrating Radar.